Complete Guide to Non Occupancy Charges in Housing Society

 Also Read: Apartment Maintenance Charges

-Non-occupancy charges in society vary by state, with Maharashtra capping them at 10% of service charges and Karnataka banning them entirely.
+Non-occupancy charges in housing societies vary by state, with Maharashtra capping them at 10% of service charges and Karnataka banning them entirely.
 Property owners should be aware of their rights, ensure correct calculation of charges, and maintain clear communication with housing societies.
 These charges are particularly relevant for NRIs and can impact property transactions.
 Including these costs in financial planning helps in better property management for both current owners and potential buyers.

 FAQs